jithin2013/google-Oauth/README.md

 # Steps to run
-    clone the repo using git clone command use "npm i" to install the required node modules use command "node . app.js" or "nodemon app.js" to run the project
+    clone the repo using git clone command use "npm i" to install the required node modules use command "node . app.js" or "nodemon app.js" or "npm start" to run the project use command "npm test"

 # Details of demo app